We’re grateful for your hard work in these challenging times- we want you to know that you are not alone.

 - Connect with a supportive online community to share experiences and stay socially connected

-Your confidentiality is important and details of the conversation will not be shared; the only information shared will be to OH&S if services are required beyond what is offered so they can ensure you have the appropriate and ongoing assistance you need.
+Conversations will remain confidential; the only information shared will be to OH&S if services are required beyond what is offered so they can ensure you have the appropriate and ongoing assistance you need.

 Navigate Difficult Conversations with Patients and Families

-During these unprecedented and demanding times, and given the current uncertain and ever shifting climate, physicians may need to impart difficult information to their patients and families.
+During these unprecedented and demanding times, physicians may need to impart difficult information to their patients and families.
 During this pandemic there is no road map and physicians and directors of care may be required to have difficult conversations they never expected:

 - Triaging: When you’re deciding where a patient should go